Outhouse Maintenance

 A camping toilet is a great idea for cabin owners who have an outhouse.
 It can be kept inside the cabin and used at night or during days with bad weather when you don’t want to brave the elements.
 It is also essential when you plan to clean out or move the outhouse.

-This one is both affordable and practical for cottages and guest cabins.
+Look for one that is both affordable and practical for cottages and guest cabins.

 Composting Toilets